arian2528/d-log-books-mvp/.github/instructions.md

 -   **Authentication Implementation**: Implement the stateful cookie-based auth between the frontend and proxy, and the stateless JWT-based auth between the proxy and the backend.
 -   **Dockerization**: Containerize all services for a consistent local development environment.

+Phase 2: Initial Deployment for Stakeholder Review (1 Week Target)

+**Goal:** To deploy the skeleton application with the authentication backbone to a live environment.
+This will provide an early opportunity for stakeholders to see the progress and interact with the login flow.

+-   **Deployment Strategy**: Follow the steps outlined in the **[MVP Phase Deployment Strategy](./deployment-strategy.md)** document.
+-   **Frontend Deployment**: Deploy the Next.js application to Vercel.
+-   **Backend Deployment**: Deploy the Hono proxy and NestJS monolith as containerized services on Google Cloud Run.
+-   **Database Setup**: Provision the initial PostgreSQL database using a managed service like Supabase.
+-   **CI/CD Pipeline**: Configure a basic CI/CD pipeline in GitHub Actions to automatically build and deploy the applications on merge to the `main` branch.

-Phase 2: Core Business Logic (1-2 Weeks Target)
+Phase 3: Core Business Logic (1-2 Weeks Target)

 **Goal:** To implement the core features of the application, including the database schema and the CRUD (Create, Read, Update, Delete) operations that enforce the business rules.
 For a detailed breakdown of the required UI components and API endpoints for this phase, refer to the [Core Business Logic Implementation Guide](./core-business-implementation.md).

 -   **SQL Schema**: Define the PostgreSQL schema for all entities as specified in the [Database Schema Instructions](./database-schema.md).
--   **NestJS CRUD**: Implement the CoreEntity service in NestJS, including the business logic to enforce RBAC (i.e., filtering results based on the user's role/ID extracted from the headers).
+-   **NestJS CRUD**: Implement the CoreEntity service in NestJS.
+This includes the business logic to enforce RBAC by validating the incoming JWT and using its contents (e.g., `userId`, `role`) to control data access.
 Implement Zod validation on all POST/PUT/PATCH endpoints.
 -   **Frontend MVP**: Build the Dashboard and the form/list views necessary.
 Ensure Optimistic UI updates are used for key user actions.

--   **NestJS CRUD**: Implement the CoreEntity service in NestJS.
-This includes the business logic to enforce RBAC by validating the incoming JWT and using its contents (e.g., `userId`, `role`) to control data access.
-Implement Zod validation on all POST/PUT/PATCH endpoints.
-Phase 3: Microservice Integration & Performance (1 Week Target)
+Phase 4: Microservice Integration & Performance (1 Week Target)

 Golang Microservice: Develop the initial Golang microservice that receives requests from the NestJS monolith via HTTP/gRPC.
 Implement the Golang side of the Contract Test.